michaelccata/michaelccata/index.md

 *  Looking for talent that's ready (and able) for a challenge.
 *  Scrubbing in as a data scientist and crunching stats for any of the above activities.

-Today I work for the Federal Government with a bunch of great folk at [18F](https://18f.gsa.gov).
-We’re public servants helping other public servants modernize their approach to mission.
-We improve the workings of bureaucracy through prototypes, transformation initiatives, user-centered research, assisted acquisitions, and even full-blown product builds.
+Before starting my own company, I worked as a civil servant in the Federal Government with a bunch of great folk at [18F](https://18f.gsa.gov): public servants helping other public servants modernize their approach to mission.
+We improved the workings of bureaucracy through prototypes, transformation initiatives, user-centered research, assisted acquisitions, and even full-blown product builds.
+I was the product manager for this, fairly important, [project](https://github.com/18F/culper/wiki) that rebuilt how federal employees apply for security and suitability investigations, i.e. background checks and security clearances.

 Prior to government service I worked in the private sector on multiple reorganizations including financial services firms and other highly regulated industries.
 Restructuring, product development, cross-disciplinary teams, APIs, opportunity costs, and design sprints are words that perk my ears.